macks22/gmu-dia2/dbaccess/docs/nsf-xml-schema-details.md

 high quality representation of the data with minimal redundancy and maximum clarity, while ensuring the XML representation of the awards is interpreted correctly.

+## XML Schema Breakdown

-    Award (sequence): the top-level tag for each award; contains all information relevant to the award AwardID (int): The unique ID of the award.
+    Award (sequence): Top-level tag for each award; contains all info relevant to the award.
+        AwardID (int): The unique ID of the award.

         AwardTitle (string): The title of the award.